emboldagency/embold-tailwind-blocks/README.md

 You may need to modify what ACF fields are in a block, or how the data is being manipulate on its way to the frontend.

+> **Important:** If you copy over your blocks class you must also copy over the view

 The class file for each block is stored in `app/Blocks/{BlockName}.php` and can be copied over directly to your theme in the same directory and file name.